Canada Graduate Scholarship Michael Smith Foreign Study Supplement - 3rd Call

-- Consent form from the Nominated Principal Applicant: An "Applicant consent form for use and disclosure of personal information provided to CIHR for peer review" must be completed and signed by the applicant.
+- The"Applicant consent form for use and disclosure of personal information provided to CIHR for peer review" must be completed and signed by the applicant.

-All application materials should be submitted as PDF documents via email to firstname.lastname@example.org.
-Applicants are strongly encouraged to collect letters from their supervisors and include all PDF documents in one email.
+All application materials should be submitted as 1 PDF document via online submission (see link below).
+Applicants are strongly encouraged to collect letters from their supervisors and include all PDF documents in one online submission.

-Application materials and letters of support must be received by G+PS by 4:00 p.m. on Friday, 25 January 2019.
-Incomplete applications will not be considered.
 Applicants: It is your responsibility to ensure that your application is complete by the deadline.
-Please follow up with your supervisors before the deadline as appropriate.
+Please follow up with your referees before the deadline as appropriate.

-Faculty of Graduate and Postdoctoral Studies will review applications for eligibility and completeness and forward eligible applications to CIHR.
+The Faculty of Graduate and Postdoctoral Studies will review applications for eligibility and completeness and forward eligible applications to the participating funding agencies.